-With the help of the Health Check service, you can perform assessment on the basic and vital functions of your Sitefinity CMS site.
+The Sitefinity CMS Health Check service, enables you to assess the core components of your Sitefinity CMS application.
 Once you enable the service, you can run background checks on whether the site is operational, responsive, and set up properly.
 The default checks are:

 You can also configure additional checks you run on demand to make sure other key aspects of the web application are properly functioning:

 - Redis check